Evaluation at FAU

 Decentralised evaluation system

 The faculties are responsible for the evaluation of teaching units, modules and degree programmes.
-This ensures that the content and methods of the evaluation are adapted to the decentralised quality management structures.
+This ensures that the content and methods are adjusted to reflect the decentralised quality management structures.
 This is the best way to guarantee that evaluations are fully integrated into the decentralised quality development and quality assurance systems and used effectively.
-Each faculty has developed their own evaluation concept.
+Each faculty has developed its own evaluation concept.

 Centralised evaluation system

 Some aspects of the evaluation of teaching and studying are carried out centrally.
 These include the organisation and coordination of university-wide surveys.
 FAU participates in the Bavarian Graduate Panel (BAP) and in the Bavarian Graduate Studies from the Bavarian State Institute for Higher Education Research and Planning (IHF), as well as the graduate/former student surveys coordinated by the German Centre for Higher Education Research and Science Studies (DZHW).
 Furthermore, administrative data is processed and evaluated centrally and then made available to the faculties and degree programmes.
 In collaboration with the Office of Strategic Information and Performance Statistics (S-PFS), valuable information on the development and heterogeneity of students, drop-out rates, and the number of graduates is provided.
 In addition to ensuring that those involved in decentralised evaluation receive advice and support, another key task of the centralised evaluation system is to design, conduct and evaluate the FAU student survey.

 FAU student survey (FAU St)

 The student survey, previously referred to as ‘FAU Panel’, is a key element in teaching and studying.
 This annual survey has been conducted at FAU at a central level since 2011.
 It provides a detailed overview of students’ opinions and what they think about studying conditions at FAU.
 If enough responses are received, they can be analysed for individual degree programmes.
 The survey has been conducted a total of eight times now (from 2011 to 2018).
 Following a comprehensive revision, the student survey was renamed and has been called ‘FAU St’ since 2016.